Information on Survivor Options and Rights

 The patient should receive the option to have an advocate called by hospital personnel for appropriate counseling that provides emotional support and confidentiality.
-Many hospitals partner with agencies like Resilience to provide the crisis intervention counseling in the ER and follow-up counseling and advocacy resources.
+Many hospitals partner with agencies like Resilience to provide crisis intervention counseling in the ER and follow-up counseling and advocacy resources.
 A list of Resilience partner hospitals can be found here.

 Follow-up Care and Prohibition on Medical Bills for Emergency Care

 The patient should never receive a bill for any services provided in the ER as an outpatient.
 This includes all bills related to a hospital or health care professional furnishing hospital emergency and/or forensic services, an ambulance provider furnishing transportation to a sexual assault survivor, a hospital, health care professional or laboratory providing follow-up healthcare or a pharmacy dispensing prescribed medications to any sexual assault survivor.

 If the patient has listed health insurance, the hospital will first attempt to receive payment from their insurance agent.
 Whatever the health insurance company will not pay, or if the patient does not have health insurance listed, the IL Dept. of Healthcare and Family Services will reimburse the hospital for any procedures, medications and follow-up tests.
 The prohibition on billing does not include inpatient hospitalization.

 As of January 1, 2023, sexual assault survivors who are not the primary policyholder for health insurance may opt out of billing private insurance.
 When the survivor opts out, the bill is sent to DHFS Sexual Assault Emergency Treatment Program for reimbursement.

 A patient is also eligible for up to 180 days of free follow-up care after their emergency room visit if they return to the hospital emergency room or by utilizing the sexual assault emergency treatment program ‘voucher’.